Ibanez AR History

 A model based on the AR300 that uses burl mahogany for the body.

-The basic specifications are the same as the AR300, but the body is made of burl mahogany.
+The basic specifications are the same as the AR300, but it features a burl mahogany body.

 Unlike the AR300, it is available only in Antique Violin.